 Mr Brian Piesse

-Mr Piesse is a Muresk Institute graduate in agriculture with over 20 years experience in executive management and market and business development within agricultural and other industries.
-He is currently the Managing Director and owner of a private company and holds positions on advisory boards, including the South West Development Commission and Edith Cowan University (South West) and Chair of the CY O’Connor Institute Agribusiness Advisory Committee.
+Mr Piesse is a Muresk Institute graduate in agriculture with over 20 years executive management experience within multi-national agricultural and other related industries.
+He is currently the Managing Director and owner of a private company and holds positions on advisory boards, including the South West Development Commission, Edith Cowan University (South West) and Chair of the CY O’Connor Institute Agribusiness Advisory Committee.
 He is a former CRC for Soil & Land Management advisory board member.
 Mr Piesse was appointed for a three-year term from January 2013 to December 2015.

 Chief Executive Officer